 What is the Classical Acting Technique?

 Over the years, theater practitioners have developed a wide range of approaches and techniques.
-Techniques like the Stanislavsky method and Meisner involve following a specific set of steps in actor training and character creation.
+In classical acting, techniques like the Stanislavsky method and Meisner involve following a specific set of steps in actor training and character creation.
 Many people assume that Classical Acting is an outdated approach to acting.
 You may envisage classical actors using refined British accents and spewing out Shakespearean text.
 However, the Classical Acting technique is a little harder to pin down.

 What is Classical Acting?

 Classical acting is an approach that developed using the teachings of Konstantin Stanislavsky and Michel Saint-Denis.
-The technique is used to train actors to use their bodies, voices, and minds to create their characters.
+With this technique, actors train to use their bodies, voices, and minds to create their characters.
 Many people are under the misconception that the technique is inferior to the famous Strasberg Method, which aims to create real, fully-felt emotion within the actor.

-However, classical acting training does not result in an overly exaggerated acting or feigned emotion.
-Instead, the technique ensures an actor is physically prepared to embody a character, regardless of how distant this character may be from their own self.
+Classical acting training does not result in an overly exaggerated acting or feigned emotion.
+In reality, the technique ensures an actor is physically prepared to embody a character, regardless of how distant this character may be from their own self.

 What is Classical Acting Training?